ralequi/hptimelib/README.md

 # Known bugs/limitations

 - Not multithread support
 - Support multicore systems if constant_tsc cpuflag is present, if not, the process that initializes the library must not change the cpu core or the metrics will be wrong.
+By default, the lib wont compile if that flag is not present, the user should modify makefile and ensure that the processes are stable in a given core from the start of the application.